sherlock-project/sherlock/README.md

 ```

-For example to search for only one user:
+To search for only one user:
 ```
 python3 sherlock.py user123
 ```